Everest Base Camp Trek with Helicopter Return - 10 Days

 Excludes

-• Nepalese visa fee, visa can be obtained upon your arrival at Kathmandu International Airport.
-Visa costs 30 USD, 50 USD, and 125 USD for 15, 30, and 90 days, respectively
+• Nepalese visa fee, a visa can be obtained upon your arrival at Kathmandu International Airport.
+Visas cost 30 USD, 50 USD, and 125 USD for 15, 30, and 90 days, respectively

 • Excess baggage charge(s) if more than 15 kg.